 Then, we will ask you to complete our Adoption Questionnaire.
 We will check your veterinarian’s reference.
 In the event of an out-of-area adoption, we might ask a shelter in your area to conduct a home visit for us.
 If there is anything on your Questionnaire that prompts additional questions, we will call you or send you an e-mail.

 When the adoption is approved, we will ask you to sign the Adoption Agreement.
 You will receive a copy of the Agreement which will also serve as your charitable contribution receipt.

 8. How can I make a donation to AHA-SV?

 All donations are very much appreciated.
-We are still trying to pay off our construction loan.
-We also need operational funds constantly.
+We need operational funds constantly.
 You may fill out a form and use your credit card from our website (See “Donate”).
 AHA-SV does pay a small service fee for credit card donations.
 Or, you can simply send your check to The Animal Humane Association of Star Valley (“AHA of SV”) at P.O.
 Box 654, Thayne, WY 83127.

 9. What is your “Adopt-a-Buddy” program?

 This is a popular program for people who want to help us but are not in a position to adopt a dog or cat.
 For a pledge of $25 per month, we will let you pick out a dog or cat, usually one who has slight short term adoption prospects, to sponsor until your Buddy is adopted.
 If you cannot decide among the pets on our list, we will pick out a Buddy for you.
 We can send you photographs and updates on your Buddy’s activities and progress toward adoptability.
 We have a few dogs and cats who may not be overly cute, or may be older or may have some health or behavior issues which render them temporarily unadoptable.
 These pets need Buddies!
 Call us or e-mail us if you are interested in participating in this program.